All the ways to customize the WinX menu in Windows 10 (and Windows 8.1)

-Be careful when clicking or tapping Remove, because you will not be prompted with a warning message if you delete individual items, only when removing groups.
-If you accidentally delete something and you want it back, try using previous sections of this tutorial to add the item back or use the Restore defaults button.
+Be careful when you click or tap on Remove because you are not prompted with any warning message if you delete individual items, only when removing groups.
+If you accidentally delete something and you want it back, try using the previous sections of this tutorial to add the item back or use the Restore defaults button.

 Win+X Menu Editor does not remove any programs or features from your Windows operating system; it only changes the settings and the appearance of the WinX menu.
 You can always restore the original settings of your WinX menu by using Restore defaults.

 The second method to customize your WinX menu involves going into a Windows folder and manually creating new folders for WinX groups, creating new shortcuts or deleting existing items.
 It is the complicated method, and it requires the use of a small tool that works in the command line, called hashlnk.
 Read about it on the next page of this tutorial.